 “In all the years we’ve been together, have you ever known me to say something and not mean it?”

 “Oh, thank you, Santa!”
 She literally jumped at his neck, nearly knocking him down.
+She sounded and acted like she was a little girl again.
 “This is the best Christmas present ever!”

-He laughed – and his laugh really sounded like Nick’s used to.
+He laughed – and his laugh really sounded like Nick’s own laugh.
 He was deeply amused by her childish display.
-“Now you will have to wear your coat,” he warned.
+“Now, you will have to wear your coat,” he warned her.
 “It’ll be mighty cold up there.”

-“Red or white, you’re still the love of my life,” he answered with a smirk.
+“Red hair or white hair, you’re still the love of my life,” he answered with a smirk.

 “It’s been a long time since I’ve flown.
 Can I drive?”
 She asked, still with that childish expression on her face.